The following Planning guidance note provides comprehensive and up to date legal information covering:

 Previous immunity of the Crown from development control and the provisions of the planning regime generally, were removed by the Planning and Compulsory Purchase Act 2004.
 The Town and Country Planning Act 1990 (TCPA 1990) and related legislation now apply to Crown development, subject to special provisions.

-Planning Practice Guidance (PPG) provides government guidance on planning issues relating to Crown land.
+In England, Planning Practice Guidance (PPG) provides government guidance on planning issues relating to Crown land.

 consent under a tree preservation order